 High Net Worth Financial Planning

-Any financial advisor or wealth manager will present you with high-net-worth financial planning strategies based on the information you provide.
+Any financial advisor or wealth manager will typically present high-net-worth financial planning strategies based on the information you provide.

-On the surface, most financial planners offer services tailored to their clients’ needs.
-But the reality is entirely different.
-Many financial advisors—especially those at big investment firms with branches dotting the country like fast-food franchises—will offer their clients the same high-net-worth financial planning strategies while saying that the plans they offer are customized.
+On the surface, most financial planners claim to offer services tailored to each client’s needs.
+However, the reality can often be different.
+Many financial advisors—especially those working for large investment firms with multiple branches across the country—tend to offer the same standard high-net-worth financial planning strategies to most clients, even while describing them as customized solutions.

 Table of Contents